 The overall goals of this study are to:

-- Identify sensitive neuropsychological measures of cognitive decline, imaging, blood-based, and genetic biomarkers associated with transition from normal aging to mild cognitive impairment to clinical dementia in adults with DS
+- Identify sensitive neuropsychological measures of cognitive decline, neuroimaging, blood-based proteins and metabolites and genetic biomarkers, along with neuropathological features associated with transition from normal aging to mild cognitive impairment to clinical dementia in adults with DS

 - Identify critical factors that link cerebral Aβ deposition to neurodegeneration and, ultimately, dementia

 - Understand the relationships between biomarkers and pathways implicated in AD pathogenesis